Like MATA, MLGW Ripped Off Too ???

 MLGW has NOT historically “for decades” financially under invested in capital improvements.
 At the same time, based on recent grid under performance, MLGW ratepayers appear to have been ripped off, as taxpayers have been with MATA and MSCS.
 The benchmarking ratio used to prove the public rip is (capital spend/depreciation).
 The Gas division for MLGW looks good so it was removed from this analysis with a projected 1.35 ratio for 2020-29.
 As far as 2010-19 the Gas ratio was 2.02 and 2014-23 a 1.58.

-All selected individual public utilities are part of MLGW’s rate survey.
+For this ratio survey, as shown in the chart above, all selected individual public utilities are also part of MLGW’s rate survey.
 The City of St Louis Water Division was selected based on being an urban center with declining population.
 Other selections in Huntsville Utilities and Chattanooga Electric, with above average growth, are part of TVA as is MLGW.
 And Chattanooga Electric implemented a distribution automation upgrade in 2010, which is benchmarked (2010-19) over a 10yr period as part of this ratio survey.

 MLGW’s capital spend ratio (2020-29) was projected by taking the achieved and published planned capital spend as currently proposed by MLGW and projecting annual depreciation (2025-29).
 Annual depreciation for 2025-29 increases annually by 3.6% from 2025 for Electric and 5.7% for Water based on MLGW’s average increase in annual depreciation 2014-23.
 Here are the ratio results, as shown in the chart above, for the 3 categories of Electrical Upgrade, Electrical Non-Upgrade and Water.